-Home to gourmet restaurants, a great outdoor shopping area, and historic attractions, Plano is a great city to explore on your weekend trip.
+Home to gourmet restaurants, great outdoor shops, and historic attractions, Plano, Texas is a great city to see on your weekend trip.
 In fact, the city was recognized by Livability.com as one of the top 100 best places to live in the country.

-As a Plano Foundation Repair Company, we are well informed on all the current Plano, Texas attractions the city has to offer.
+As a Plano Foundation Repair Company, we are well informed on all the current Plano attractions the city has to offer.
 So we compiled a list that will make planning your next adventure easier.

-Looking for some fun things to do in Plano, TX?
+Looking for some fun activities when visiting Plano, TX?
 Read on for some exciting suggestions to make your weekends and holidays truly magical!

 What to Do in Plano, TX